 Spousal Open Work Permits

-Eligibility for spousal open work permits has been refined to target specific roles.
+Eligibility for spousal open work permits has changed, now focusing on specific roles in high-demand sectors.
 Principal applicants must work in TEER 0, 1, or select TEER 2 and 3 occupations experiencing labour shortages.
-View the complete list here.
-Additionally, the principal applicant must hold a valid work permit with at least 16 months of remaining validity at the time of their spouse’s application.

-Exemptions remain for spouses of workers under Free-Trade Agreements or those tied to PR programs.
+Spouses of workers under Free-Trade Agreements or those tied to Permanent Residency programs remain exempt from these new restrictions.

 Impact on Dependent Children